MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-sample-and-split.md

 ## Related tasks

-- Increase the number of rare cases in a sample, or rebalance the cases for a target value.
-Use the [SMOTE](smote.md) module.
+- Increase the number of rare cases in a sample, or rebalance the cases for a target value: Use the [SMOTE](smote.md) module.
-- Perform dimensionality reduction by finding the combination of features that best represents the data space.
-Use the [Principal Component Analysis](principal-component-analysis.md) module.
+- Perform dimensionality reduction by finding the combination of features that best represents the data space: Use the [Principal Component Analysis](principal-component-analysis.md) module.
-- Create compact features based on an analysis of features and counts.
-Use the [Learning with Counts](data-transformation-learning-with-counts.md) module.
+- Create compact features based on an analysis of features and counts: Use the [Learning with Counts](data-transformation-learning-with-counts.md) module.
-- Create a view or projection by using only the specified columns; remove or hide columns in a dataset.
-Use the [Select Columns in Dataset](select-columns-in-dataset.md) and [Apply SQL Transformation](apply-sql-transformation.md) modules.
+- Create a view or projection by using only the specified columns; remove or hide columns in a dataset: Use the [Select Columns in Dataset](select-columns-in-dataset.md) and [Apply SQL Transformation](apply-sql-transformation.md) modules.
-- Apply more complex data filters, groupings, or transformations.
-Use the [Execute R Script](execute-r-script.md) and [Apply SQL Transformation](apply-sql-transformation.md) modules.
+- Apply more complex data filters, groupings, or transformations: Use the [Execute R Script](execute-r-script.md) and [Apply SQL Transformation](apply-sql-transformation.md) modules.

 ## List of modules